 Example: Bull's Eye Bracers has the text "If you have no cards in your arsenal, you may put an arrow card from your hand face up into your arsenal.
-If gains $+1\{p\}$ until end of turn.".
+It gains $+1\{p\}$ until end of turn.".
 If an arrow card is put into the arsenal, it becomes a new object.
 However, because the activated ability of Bull's Eye Bracers was the source of the effect that moved the arrow card, the rest of the effect still references the new object it became in that zone.

 - 3.0.10.
 Zones of the same type are independent of their creation method.
-If a rule or effect creates a zone of same type as an existing zone, the created zone is not distinguishable as being created by that rule or effect only that there is now an additional zone of that type. - 3.0.10a If a rule or effect moves an object into a specified type of zone, and there are two or more zones that match the specified type, the player that owns the object chooses which zone that object is moved to. - 3.0.10b If the zone of a player ceases to exist, and there is only one of that type of zone owned by the player, any cards in that zone are cleared and the zone ceases to exist. - 3.0.10c If the zone of a player ceases to exist, and there are two or more of that type of zone owned by the player, an empty zone of that type owned by the player ceases to exist.
+If a rule or effect creates a zone of the same type as an existing zone, the created zone is not distinguishable as being created by that rule or effect only that there is now an additional zone of that type. - 3.0.10a If a rule or effect moves an object into a specified type of zone, and there are two or more zones that match the specified type, the player that owns the object chooses which zone that object is moved to. - 3.0.10b If the zone of a player ceases to exist, and there is only one of that type of zone owned by the player, any cards in that zone are cleared and the zone ceases to exist. - 3.0.10c If the zone of a player ceases to exist, and there are two or more of that type of zone owned by the player, an empty zone of that type owned by the player ceases to exist.
 If there are no zones of that type owned by the player that are empty, the player chooses which zone will cease to exist any cards in that zone are cleared and the zone ceases to exist. - 3.0.11.
-If an object will move to a zone that does not exist, or the zone can not contain that object, the object is moved to the graveyard instead. - 3.0.12.
+If a rule will move an object to a zone that does not exist, or the zone can not contain that object, the object is moved to the graveyard instead.
+If an effect would move an object to a zone that does not exist, or the zone can not contain that object, that effect simply fails. - 3.0.12.
 To clear an object, move it from its current zone to its owner's graveyard. - 3.0.12a If the object is a token or a non-card-layer, it leaves its current zone and simply ceases to exist. - 3.0.13.
 If an effect refers to one or more zones without specifying the owner of those zones (or specifying "any"), it refers to the zones owned by the controller of the effect. - 3.0.14.
-A sub-card is a card that under another card.
-A top-card is the card the sub-card is underneath. - 3.0.14a A card is only considered to be under another card if specified by an effect.
+A sub-object is a card or token that is under a permanent.
+A top-object is the permanent the sub-object is underneath. - 3.0.14a A card or token is only considered to be under a permanent if specified by an effect. - 3.0.14b A sub-object is not considered to be in the arena, even if its top-object is in the arena. - 3.0.14c If a top-object moves zones and remains the same object, its sub-objects move to the same zone as part of the same event and remain sub-objects.